Updated on 13 November 2020

 An Garda Síochána has established Operation Faoiseamh to specifically address this issue.
 AGS is maintaining its response to any reports of domestic abuse as a top priority and victims of incidents recorded in 2018-2020 are being contacted.
 Those at high risk will be visited.
 Gardaí will respond quickly and robustly with a pro-arrest intervention policy to any report of domestic abuse despite the current Covid-19 emergency.

-The Department of Justice and Equality is engaging with NGOs to ensure that they coordinate between one another to maintain helplines and other supports for victims.
+The Department of Justice is engaging with NGOs to ensure that they coordinate between one another to maintain helplines and other supports for victims.
 The Department has also provided additional funding of over €196,340 to community and voluntary groups to support their response to COVID-19.
 This includes:

 - Women’s Aid: €63,000 for additional resources to extend the Support and Referral Service (SRS), and the High Risk Support project;